 MSA-OA (Figure 5-C) main sources include the Iceland basin and more specifically the Iceland-Faroe Ridge.
 This is consistent with literature highlighting the diversity of eukaryotic phytoplankton in the Icelandic marine environment with the haptophyte coccolithophore Emiliania huxleyi being dominant during summertime (Cerfonteyn et al. 2023) owing to nutrients transport by the North Atlantic Current acceleration (Oziel et al. 2020) and findings (O’Dowd et al. 2015: Mansour et al. 2023) indicating concomitant MSA concentrations uptick during summertime.
 MSA-OA also spans along the East Greenland Current (Denmark Strait) where wind-driven coastal upwelling (Håvik and Våge 2018) might result in increased DMS emissions (Edtbauer et al. 2020).
 Likewise, MSA-OA extend moderately over diverse regions such as the North-Western European Basin, the Newfoundland basin (where intense DMS fluxes have been reported; Bell et al. 2021) and the Labrador Sea.

-PMOA (Figure 5-D) on the other hand strongly extend over the South of the Celtic Sea and West of the Bay of Biscay as well as West European basin waters and are otherwise diffuse all over the North Atlantic Ocean with moderate intensity hotspots over the Newfoundland basin (Davis strait) possibly owing to an inflated subpolar gyre (Hátún et al. 2016).
+PMOA (Figure 5-D) on the other hand strongly extends over the South of the Celtic Sea and West of the Bay of Biscay as well as West European basin waters and are otherwise diffuse all over the North Atlantic Ocean with moderate intensity hotspots over the Newfoundland basin (Davis strait) possibly owing to an inflated subpolar gyre (Hátún et al. 2016).

 Examination of NOBM model data (Figure 6) further reveals distinct MSA-OA and PMOA patterns.
 MSA-OA overlap with coccolithophores dominated ecoregions as well as diatoms ones.
 Similarly, diatoms also seem to contribute to PMOA sources, which is in line with recent results hypothesising that diatoms have a greater atmospheric significance than other eukaryotes due to their observed enrichment in PMOA (Alsante et al, 2021) whereas association with coccolithophores appears much weaker than for MSA-OA.
 Another distinction lies in PMOA overlapping with chlorophytes (flagellates, Phaeocystis spp) over the Western European basin.
 This geographic area hosts more than 512 chlorophyte species (Narayanaswamy et al. 2010) with recent reports of chlorophytes being one of the key contributors to marine productivity (Landwehr et al. 2021), further research is warranted to fully understand their role along other phytoplankton in this region during summertime.
 Likewise, cyanobacteria (combination of Synechococcus, Prochlorococcus, and nitrogen fixers such as Trichodesmium) might also contribute to PMOA more sparsely, especially at lower latitudes in the North Atlantic Ocean as previously reported (Baer et al. 2017).